AnimendraThakre/web-dev/README.md

  day 9
  obj - to deploy code from local host to live host and we should recieve otp in gmail milestone achieved - could not deploy

+obj 10
+obj - to deploy using vercel to get totp in google auth using qr code milestone achieved - deployed using vercel